Anvesh464/Web_APP_Test/Pilot Testing/FMR.md

 ```
 Based on your GitHub lab on [HTTP Host Header Attacks](https://github.com/Anvesh464/Portswigger-Labs/tree/main/20%20-%20HTTP%20Host%20header%20attacks), here's a **step-by-step breakdown** for each attack scenario from the PortSwigger labs.

-To identify Host Header Injection vulnerabilities, focus on these key parameters and headers:

-- **Host**: The primary header to test.
-Try injecting arbitrary domains.
-- **X-Forwarded-Host**: Often used by proxies; can override the Host header.
-- **X-Host**, **X-Forwarded-Server**, **X-HTTP-Host-Override**, **Forwarded**: Alternative headers that may be parsed by backend systems.
-- **Absolute URLs in request line**: Some servers prioritize the URL over the Host header.
-- **Duplicate Host headers**: Can cause discrepancies between frontend and backend parsing.
-- **Line wrapping or malformed headers**: Indentation or spacing tricks may bypass validation.

 🧨 **Common Payloads to Bypass WAFs**

-Here’s a cheat sheet of payloads that may help bypass WAFs during Host Header Injection testing:

 | Header Variant              | Payload Example              |
 |----------------------------|------------------------------|